Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Conclusions

 Below we briefly comment on these standard (marked below in {\it italic}) BIC formation mechanisms and related physical interpretations.
 Of course, the BIC is connected with {\it an interference} between partial modes of different structure or nature \cite{Feshbach1958,Friedrich1985,Hsu-Nature2016,PRB2019,Rybin2017,Sadrieva2017,Doeleman2018,Yang2014}.
-In the present case, those partial modes are the two infinite-grating eigenmodes of the opposite, even and odd, spatial parity which are both responsible for the phenomenon of parity symmetry breaking due to an intersection of their dispersion curves and, for the majority of the BIC's content, formed due to their mutual reflection and interference.
-Besides, the interference due to Bragg diffraction on the grating, which is infinite in the $xy$-plane, is responsible for "discretization" of the radiation continuum into a discrete set of radiation-loss channels (each of them being the leaking Fourier harmonic of the diffraction order $p = 0,\pm 1,\ldots$) as well as the very formation of the infinite-grating eigenmodes.
-In the end, the destructive interference of radiation for different partial waves constitutes a physical explanation for the BIC's existence and, in particular, is the ultimate reason for emission cancellation of the zeroth Fourier harmonic at the resonant frequency $\omega_c$.
+In the present case, those partial modes include two infinite-grating eigenmodes which possess the opposite, even and odd, in-plane spatial parity far from the degeneracy point.
+However, these modes experience the phenomenon of parity symmetry breaking and become of a mixed parity for the waveguide parameters corresponding to the vicinity of an intersection of their dispersion curves.
+Mutual reflection and interference of these two infinite-grating eigenmodes is responsible for the main features of the degenerate BIC.
+Besides, the interference due to Bragg diffraction on the grating, which is infinite in the $xy$-plane, is responsible for "discretization" of the radiation continuum into a discrete set of the potential radiation-loss channels (each of them being the leaking Fourier harmonic of the diffraction order $p = 0,\pm 1,\ldots$) as well as the very formation of the infinite-grating eigenmodes.
+In the end, the destructive interference of radiation for different partial waves constitutes a physical explanation for the BIC's existence and, in particular, is the ultimate reason for emission cancellation of the zeroth Fourier harmonic at the degenerate BIC resonance in the grating waveguide considered in the present paper.